ariddell/tatom/source/index.rst

 ..
-Text Analysis with Topic Models for the Geisteswissenschaften documentation master file
+Text Analysis with Topic Models for the Humanities and Social Sciences

 TAToM: Text Analysis with Topic Models for the Humanities and Social Sciences
 =============================================================================